 Ensure it is optimised for mobile

-The overwhelming shift in the past few years has seen over half of website visitors making purchases on their mobile phones, while a majority will use their mobile to research the decision before making a purchase.
+The overwhelming shift in the past few years has seen over half of the website visitors making purchases on their mobile phones, while a majority will use their mobile to research the decision before making a purchase.

 All this means that your landing pages need to be optimised for mobile use.
 If not, then you are risking losing out on a large percentage of potential customers.

-Some simple things you can do to optimise for mobile are making sure all buttons and forms work while on a mobile device, and designing a specific mobile landing page that fits to the size of various screen sizes.
+Some simple things you can do to optimise for mobile are making sure all buttons and forms work while on a mobile device and designing a specific mobile landing page that fits the size of various screen sizes.
 Take a look at the example given of HelloFresh’s form that is optimised for mobile devices.
 The user is able to scroll down for the recipe boxes that suit them, and the steps of the form have been laid out clearly at the top while not taking up as much space